CivicActions/ssp-toolkit/docs/controls/PS.md

 > personnel or roles] of any personnel transfers or terminations of third-party personnel who possess organizational credentials and/or badges, or who have information system privileges within [Assignment: organization-defined time period]; and
 >   e.
 Monitors provider compliance.

+#### a

 ##### LINCS

-All contractor support personnel are required to meet the same personnel security policy requirements as Department personnel who have privileged access to the LINCS Technology Project system.
-Third party providers are required to review and sign the Rules of Behavior prior to being granted access to the system.

-#### a

-##### CivicActions

-Third party personnel are required to following the same process and requirements as CivicActions employees.
+Personnel security requirements including security roles and responsibilities that apply to primary contracting organizations flow down to their subcontractors.

 #### b

-##### CivicActions
+##### LINCS

-Third party personnel are required to following the same process and requirements as CivicActions employees.
-CivicActions Operations or Security may require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
+Personnel security policies and procedures that apply to primary contracting organizations flow down to their subcontractors.

 #### c

-##### CivicActions
+##### LINCS

-All personnel security requirements are documented and include things such as signing the Acceptable Use Policy (AUP) and taking security awareness training.
+All personnel security requirements are documented in PS-1 and other related Personnel Security controls.

 #### d

-##### CivicActions
+##### LINCS

-For personnel transfers and terminations of third-party personnel with access to the CivicActions systems, third parties must notify the CivicActions Operations an/or Director of Human Resources the same day.
-The same employee transfer and/or termination procedure(s) are folloed as if the third party personnel were CivicActions employees.
+For personnel transfers and terminations of third-party personnel, the procedures defined in employee termination (PS-4) and employee transfer (PS-5) flow down to subcontractors.

 #### e

-##### CivicActions
+##### LINCS

 Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
-CivicActions Security is responsible for coordinating with the managers of external systems to include appropriate and tailored compliance verification language in contracts as required.
-Third-party personnel are continuously monitored to ensure compliance with personnel security requirements.
+Third-party personnel are monitored to ensure compliance with personnel security requirements.

 ### PS-8: Personnel Sanctions